 Phones are Not Allowed

 Typically you are not allowed to carry in your phone or take pictures during your experience.
-There are multiple reasons, but the main one is that noone wants spoilers.
-The fun of the room is that you don’t want puzzles you will be faced with.
+The fun of the experience is that you don’t want to know the puzzles you will be faced with.
 So put your phone in your pocket, leave it in your vehicle or drop it in the provided cubby so you can focus on the adventure and not be disturbed by a phone call.

 Watch the Time

 Most Escape room experiences have a digital clock counting down the time.
-You have 60 Minutes to finish the scenario.
-While that may seem like alot of time, it’s easy to lose track and find yourself running down to the very last second!
+You have 60 minutes to finish the scenario.
+While that may seem like a lot of time, it’s easy to lose track and find yourself running down to the very last second!
 We have ‘escaped’ with a few minutes to spare each time we have played an escape room but believe me it can get a bit tight in the last few minutes.